-The proprietor, known as Mr. Gentleman, aspires for transformation in both individuals and a larger culture: “I personally feel that this set of rules [of etiquette] translates very well outside of this context, so there is an ulterior motive to post this as a set of generalized etiquette and manners so that we don’t fall back on assumptions of what is okay.
+The proprietor, known as Mr. Gentleman, aspires for transformation in both individuals and culture at large: “I personally feel that this set of rules [of etiquette] translates very well outside of this context, so there is an ulterior motive to post this as a set of generalized etiquette and manners so that we don’t fall back on assumptions of what is okay.
 Like, you shouldn’t make fun of someone for asking if they can give you a hug.
 No, support that!
 Say, ‘yes, that’s great.
 I’d love a hug,’ is really good, but saying ‘oh, that’s stupid, why would you ask me?’ reinforces that in the wrong way.
 I think that’s a repetitive process that happens in really tiny, small things that happen all the time.”
-(For more on consent for platonic hugs, see the elaboration under social risk.)
+(For more on consent for platonic hugs, see social risk.)

-After only two monthly gatherings, and a sit-down interview with Mr. Gentleman, my experience of the transformational potential of TDG is palpable.
-It’s infecting my sense of manners and politeness in banal interactions outside the gatherings.
-While I’m finding my interactions now can tend toward being more polite, others might go in the other direction of being more direct.
+After only two monthly gatherings, and a sit-down interview with Mr. Gentleman, I sensed TDG’s transformational potential.
+It has infected my manners and politeness in banal interactions even outside TDG’s gatherings.
+While I’m finding some of my interactions now are more polite, others go in the other direction of being more direct.
 One regular attendee at the TDG quarterly socials cites that going to such gatherings has helped him be more confident and assertive in life.
-A set designer in his early 30s, he says “I grew up with the idea that you shouldn’t impose on other people’s lives in ways that they don’t want.
+A set designer in his early 30s, he says, “I grew up with the idea that you shouldn’t impose on other people’s lives in ways that they don’t want.
 So, I generally try to let other people speak or set myself aside where possible and give other people the attention or the floor as necessary.”
 TDG gives him the opportunity to try on a different set of behavior.
 “Being able to put on a role where I am engaging with the intersection of their desires and mine is very different than what I do in everyday life.
 It has been helpful in figuring out how that can translate back into everyday life.
-I feel more self confident in general.”
+I feel more self-confident in general.”